tevaughan/how-to-program/how-to-program.md

 popular, standard GUI (Microsoft Windows 3.1) for open-architecture personal computers, the typical computer user has had only basic knowledge of how to use a computer.
-Out of the box, a device purchased today is already loaded with all of the software that the basic user needs, but advanced usage can be difficult or expensive.
+Out of the box, a device purchased today is already loaded with all of the software that the basic user needs.
+Advanced usage can be difficult, expensive, or even impossible for some devices.
 The most convenient approach to enable advanced usage is often to install software from the FSF.

 ## The Content of the Present Book